morrislab/pairtree/README.md

 strike different balances between computational speed and result accuracy.

-* `--phi-fitter=projection`: By default, Pairtree uses the "Efficient Projection onto the Perfect Phylogeny Model" algorithm developed in [Bei et al.](https://arxiv.org/abs/1811.01129) This uses a Gaussian approximation of the binomial likelihood we're trying to maximize.
+* `--phi-fitter=projection`: By default, Pairtree uses the "Efficient Projection onto the Perfect Phylogeny Model" algorithm developed in [Jia et al.](https://arxiv.org/abs/1811.01129) This uses a Gaussian approximation of the binomial likelihood we're trying to maximize.